david4096/ga4gh-node-gateway/README.md

 ```

 Your server now has two components, the ga4gh-node-gateway and your controller.
 Running main will run the the server forever.
+For more see [ga4gh-node-server](https://github.com/david4096/ga4gh-node-server), which can
+be easily forked to create your own implementation.

 You can now make requests to the endpoints that serve the named
 method to see your requests fulfilled.